 Present Perfect Tense in English Grammar

-The present perfect tense connects the past with the present.
-Use this tense to emphasise the result of a past action, especially when the exact time of this action is not important.
-The present perfect is formed using a present form of the verb have and the past participle of the main verb.
+The present perfect is formed using the present tense of the verb have and the past participle of the main verb.
 Be aware that many languages have a tense that is similar to the present perfect, however, the usage is probably different.

 Example